JetBrains/guide/site/java/tips/dependency-matrix/index.md

 Use the Dependency Matrix to visualize dependencies between components in your projects.

-As you can see in the legend at the top right of the **DSM tool window**:
+As you can see in the legend at the top right of the _DSM_ tool window:

 - dependencies are shown in blue
 - mutual or cyclic dependencies, meaning that two components depend on each other, are shown in red